arpitadesaics/XGBoost/README.md

 # XGBoost

+# XGBoost classification algorithm on the loan data set and compare its performance against SVM and Logistic Regression by suitably splitting the data into train and      test sets.
+# XGBoost regression algorithm on the Boston housing data set and compare its performance against Linear regression.

 *XGBoost is an ensemble learning method.
 Sometimes, it may not be sufficient to rely upon the results of just one machine learning model.
 Ensemble learning offers a systematic solution to combine the predictive power of multiple learners.
 The resultant is a single model which gives the aggregated output from several models.